DeALOG: Decentralized Multi-Agents Log-Mediated Reasoning Framework: Framework

 \section{\method ~Framework}

 Our approach draws from decentralized team architectures and \emph{shared memory} among agents.
 Traditional \emph{blackboard systems} enabled expert modules to solve problems via a common blackboard \citep{ErmanEtAl1980HearsayII,nii_blackboard_1986,EngelmoreMorgan1988,Corkill1991}. \emph{Generative agents} have used shared memory for simulations \citep{park2023generativeagentsinteractivesimulacra}.
-Applying shared memory to high-stakes question answering remains novel.
 While \textsc{Graph-of-Thoughts} and \textsc{AMAR} explored multi-agent reasoning, they either integrate reasoning within one model or distribute tasks without communication \citep{besta2024graph,sami_adaptive_2025}.
-This work establishes a \emph{log-mediated} multi-agent reasoning framework for factual QA.
-We use five LLM agents: \emph{Table}, \emph{Context}, \emph{Visual}, \emph{Summarizing}, and \emph{Verification}, communicating through a shared log (Fig.~\ref{fig:arch}).
-Agents read user questions and append evidence or deductions.
-The Summarizing Agent proposes an \textsc{Answer}, verified by the Verification Agent until confirmed or no new information emerges.
-Full details are in App.~\ref{app:log}.
+This work establishes a \emph{log-mediated} multi-agent reasoning framework for factual QA with five LLM agents: \emph{Table}, \emph{Context}, \emph{Visual}, \emph{Summarizing}, and \emph{Verification}, communicating through a shared log (Fig.~\ref{fig:arch}).
+Details are in App.~\ref{app:log}. \textbf{Design goals and assumptions.} Our design emphasizes (i)~\emph{modularity}, enabling plug-in specialists without retraining; (ii)~\emph{transparency}, via a provenance-aware shared log as persistent memory; and (iii)~\emph{robustness}, by keeping early errors from concentrating in a central plan and propagating---with the verifier as a safe fallback rather than an active repair mechanism.
+We assume access to tabular corpora, text, and images; agents operate zero-/few-shot.
+Instead of a central planner, a lightweight \emph{scheduler} manages turn-taking, guardrails, and termination without prescribing plans.
+Its fixed agent order is question-agnostic (a structural prior, not a task plan), so \method{} is \emph{central-planner-free} rather than free of all ordering. \textbf{Scheduler vs.\ planner: a formal distinction.} A key design choice is replacing a central planner with a lightweight scheduler.
+Table~\ref{tab:sched_vs_plan} formalizes this across nine dimensions.
+The \method{} controller operates at the \emph{resource-management} level with no semantic awareness, like an OS process scheduler, while central planners~\citep{shen2023hugginggpt,zhu2024autotqa,xu_rewoo_2023} operate at the \emph{reasoning-control} level.
+This matters empirically: under 30\% evidence corruption, the planner's EM drops by 24.7\% while \method{} degrades by only 6.4\% (Figure~\ref{fig:catastrophic_err}, Table~\ref{tab:robustness_em}), because no centralized plan propagates errors.
+The learned gating policy is a binary continue/stop classifier like early-stopping, not a planning component.